-Register four people and pay for three people – select the group booking option when standard registration opens on 29 April.
+Register four people and pay for three people – select the group booking option when standard registration opens.

 A small number of reduced price spaces will be available for students studying health and social care, priced at £30 each.
 These will be available from 15 February by calling the Hospice’s Centre for Education & Research on 0131 551 1381